dng4399/CA-UNet/README.md

 # CA-UNet
-Lightweight remote sensing image segmentation
+A lightweight remote sensing image segmentation network The code will be released publicly at a later time.